Music of Rhode Island

+Rhode Island, a state of the United States in the New England region, is known for a diverse and thriving music scene.

+History

-Rhode Island is a state of the United States, located in the New England region.
-The first organ said to be designed for church use was installed at Trinity Church in Newport in 1733.
+In 1733, the first organ said to be designed for church use, was installed at Trinity Church in Newport.

-The state's music scene is centered around the capital city of Providence, which became nationally known in the late 1990s for the noise rock scene that revolved around the Fort Thunder artists' collective.
-The state is also home to artists performing several other genres, most notably folk rock, jazz, hardcore punk, hip hop and Cape Verdean music.
-It is also home to the famous Newport Jazz and Newport Folk festivals.
+In the late 1990s, the state's music scene, which is centered around the capital city of Providence, became nationally known for the noise rock scene that revolved around the Fort Thunder artists' collective.

+The state is home to a wide range of artists performing of a number of genres, most notably folk rock, jazz, hardcore punk, hip hop, and Cape Verdean music.

+The state is known for the famous Newport Jazz and Newport Folk festivals.

 State song

 In 1996, Rhode Island declared "Rhode Island, It's for Me" as the official state song.
 The lyrics were written by Charlie Hall, the music was written by Maria Day, and the piece was arranged by Kathryn Chester.
-"Rhode Island, It's for Me" replaced "Rhode Island," which was subsequently named the official state march.
+"Rhode Island, It's for Me" replaced "Rhode Island", which was subsequently named the official state march.